librosa/librosa/docs/troubleshooting.rst

 which are not supported by `libsndfile` prior to version 1.1.
 When this situation is detected, librosa falls back to use the slower, but more flexible `audioread`-based file loader.

+`import librosa` hangs indefinitely
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If you are trying to execute `import librosa` in either a script or interactive environment, and it "stalls" or fails to complete, the problem is most likely that `numba` is trying to compile librosa functions for more efficient execution, and is unable to write the compiled functions to disk for later usage.
+(See: `numba caching documentation <https://numba.readthedocs.io/en/stable/developer/caching.html>`_ for more details on this.)
+This might occur if `librosa` was installed by an administrator or super-user, and ordinary users (i.e. you) may not have permission to write files in the same folder.

+There are two ways to address this issue:

+1. Install `librosa` as the same user who will be executing code, e.g., in a virtual environment.
+2. Change the `NUMBA_CACHE_DIR` environment variable to a folder which the user does have write permissions to.
+See `numba environment variables <https://numba.readthedocs.io/en/stable/reference/envvars.html#numba-envvars-caching>`_ for details.

+Note that in librosa 0.10 and later, you may not encounter this issue when importing the library, but it may arise later when executing functions.
+The solutions above are applicable in either case.